igaray/name_pryer/README.md

 **name-pryer** is a simple command-line script for manipulating file names, a file name swiss army knife.
 It operates on single files or groups of files.
-It's name (and code) is an anagram of [pyRenamer](https://github.com/SteveRyherd/pyRenamer) by Adolfo González Blázquez, from which it inherits much.
+Its name (and code) is an anagram of [pyRenamer](https://github.com/SteveRyherd/pyRenamer) by Adolfo González Blázquez, from which it inherits much.